aws-samples/llm-evaluation-methodology/README.md

 1. Delete any [SageMaker Endpoints](https://console.aws.amazon.com/sagemaker/home?#/endpoints) you may have deployed for testing Mistral and Llama models in workshop lab 1
 2. Delete the [Bedrock Knowledge Base](https://console.aws.amazon.com/bedrock/home?#/knowledge-bases) you may have deployed for exploring RAG and end-to-end testing

-## Further reading and tools

-- [FMBench](https://github.com/aws-samples/foundation-model-benchmarking-tool) is an open-source Python package from AWS that can help run performance and cost benchmarking of foundation models deployed on Amazon SageMaker and Amazon Bedrock.

 ## Security